EMMANUEL-SUNMBOLA/Noble-Numbat/README.md

 * Press the `esc` while booting to ascess the `BIOS`
 * Select the `drive` then boot
 * Choose whether you want to perform a full installation or dualboot
-* `DISCLAIMER` if your PC crashes or you lose your files na you sabi oo, backup if needed

 ## APP INSTALLATION
 * The app you need will be `chrome`, `VS-code`, `LAMPP`, maybe `spotify`